DanPearce/CI_PP3_Battleships/README.md

 ![Screen Capture](docs/images/battleships-sc.png)

-This version of Battleships has been developed using the Python language, and is intended to be a single player game where the user will play against the computer to try and win the game!
+This version of Battleships has been developed using the Python language and is intended to be a single player game where the user will play against the computer to try and win the game!

-The application has been uploaded to Heroku for convience for the user to play online, however if downloaded the game could also be played on any computer in the terminal/command-line!
+The application has been uploaded to Heroku for convenience for the user to play online, however if downloaded the game could also be played on any computer in the terminal/command-line!

 ## Contents
 1. [Application Goals and User Experience](#application-goals-and-user-experience)